ucsb-cs148-f21/project-t04-youtubevoice/README.md

 # project-t04-youtubevoice

-Attemping to answer the question: What if everyone had a russian female accent...?
+Attemping to answer the question: What if Prof H. had a russian female accent...?

 ## Current Tasks